Yonas650/AI-Powered-Gene-Sequencing/README.md

 Each model was evaluated on the test set using the following metrics:
 - **Accuracy:** The overall accuracy of the model in predicting the correct cancer type.
-- **Precision, Recall, F1-Score:** Detailed in the classification report.
+- **Precision, Recall, F1-Score:** precision measures the accuracy of positive predictions, recall measures the model's ability to identify all relevant instances, and F1-Score provides a harmonic mean of precision and recall..
 - **Confusion Matrix:** A matrix showing the true vs. predicted classifications.

 ## Visualizations